 The Villa Maria Reading Curriculum incorporates the learning objectives of the Connecticut English Language Arts Curriculum Framework.
 The Villa Maria program separates reading from grammar and writing into independent courses that together incorporate the goals and content standards of the state framework.
 Reading and language arts teachers work cooperatively to integrate learning in both areas.

 9th grade curriculum

 The 9th grade curriculum is viewed as a distinct course but an extension of the lower grade level work.
 Major emphasis is on reading, thinking, writing, and study strategies to assist students to move toward greater proficiency in reading and to become independent learners.
 Students present varying reading ability, and the pacing and structure of activities in the curriculum reflect their differing levels.
 Some students need to develop basic reading skills, including decoding, word reading, comprehension, fluency in both oral and silent reading, and vocabulary development.
 Others may be reading on grade level and be able to interpret and evaluate more challenging texts.
 The instructional strategies target development of abilities to generate background knowledge; set purpose; be metacognitive and actively engaged in reading.
 Concepts are introduced and taught through modeling, guided and independent practice.
 All students receive individualized attention and immediate feedback.
 Materials and instruction are adjusted to meet the needs of individual students.
 All students are required to do independent reading daily.

 Language is a student’s most valuable tool, for without language, there would be no communication.
-The Villa Maria School language program seeks to develop the child’s communication skills of listening, speaking and writing so the child will be able to use language effectively.
+The Villa Maria School Language Arts Program seeks to develop the child’s communication skills of listening, speaking and writing so the child will be able to use language effectively.
 It is a developmental, sequential, and structured program.
 Handwriting and word-processing, grammar, usage, capitalization, punctuation, spelling, sentence and paragraph structure, and the writing process are integrated throughout the grades.
+The afternoon Language Arts Program supports the one hour writing class students have each morning.